torcolvin/couchbase-lite-wiki/Replication-Protocol.md

 The `maxHistory` response property, if present, indicates the maximum length of the `history` array to be sent in `rev` messages (see below.)
 It should be set to the maximum revision-tree depth of the database.
 If it's missing, the history length is unlimited.

+### proposeChanges

+Body: JSON array

+Sends proposed changes to a server that’s in conflict-free mode.
+This is much like `changes` except that the items in the body array are different; they look like `[docID, serverRevID]`.
+Each still represents an updated document, but the information sent is simply the documentID, and the revisionID of the last known server revision.
+(As with `changes`, the estimated body size MAY be appended.)

+The recipient SHOULD then look through those documents in its database and check whether the given revision IDs are still current for those documents.
+If not, the proposed document will be rejected with a 409 status (see below.)
+The recipient MAY also detect other problems, such as an invalid document ID, or a lack of write access to the document, and send back an appropriate status code as described below.

+A peer not in conflict-free mode MUST reject a received `proposeChanges` message by returning a BLIP/404 error.
+This informs the sender that it should use `changes` instead.

+Response:

+Body: JSON array

+The response message indicates which of the proposed changes are allowed and which are out of date.
+It consists of an array of numbers, where 0 indicates the change is allowed (and the peer should send the revision), and other numbers are HTTP status codes, typically 409 denoting a conflict.

+As with `changes`, trailing zeros can be omitted, but the interpretation is different since a zero means “send it” instead of “don’t send it”.
+So the common case of an empty array response tells the sender to *send* all of the proposed revisions.

 ### rev

 `id`: Document ID _(optional)_